-Unfortunately some of these invasive examples below can still be bought at nurseries.
+Unfortunately some of these invasive species can still be bought at nurseries and big box stores.
 When considering plants for your property choose native species over invasive.
 Once an invasive plant escapes into a natural area it can cause significant issues for native plants and wildlife.
 This includes altering soil chemistry in a way that gives future generations of invasive plants a competitive advantage.

 Learn more about invasive species and how to report them on North Country CISMA‘s website.
 View their High Priority Species page for more information on identify invasive plant species in Michigan.

 Invasive Plant Species Identification

 Native Species Alternatives